Unable to Locate Complete Label Info

-When you consider the slight protein-boosting effect of the peas, this looks like the profile of a kibble containing a modest amount of meat.
+When you consider the slight protein-boosting effect of the peas and flaxseed, this looks like the profile of a kibble containing a below average amount of meat.

 Even giving recognition to its organic ingredients, the lower meat content of this recipe prevents this product from qualifying for a higher rating.

-Natural Balance Organic dog food is a grain-based kibble using only a modest amount of chicken meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Natural Balance Organic Dog Food is a plant-based kibble using a below average amount of chicken as its main source of animal protein, thus earning the brand 3.5 stars.